One-of-a-kind experiences

 Launched in March 2021, the “Going Home” tour allows visitors to witness and participate in the process of releasing wild animals after rescue.
 This is not only a tourist experience but also a journey to accompany nature conservation, a job that requires strict procedures, high costs and persistent dedication from the team of experts.
 After being rescued and cared for properly, the individuals will be released back into the primeval forest.

 Over the years, hundreds of releases have been carried out with thousands of animals of many different species.
 According to Director of Cuc Phuong National Park Nguyen Van Chinh, the ultimate goal of rescue work is to return animals to their natural environment.
-The “Going Home” tour helps spread that message directly, easily touching the public’s emotions, thereby spreading the spirit of responsible tourism towards nature and wildlife.
+The “Go Home” Tour helps spread that message directly, easily touching the public’s emotions, thereby spreading the spirit of responsible tourism towards nature and wildlife.

-Responsible tourism with nature has been formed in many national parks, such as: Cuc Phuong, Phu Quoc, Cat Tien, Nui Chua, Cat Ba, Ba Be, Yok Don, Pu Mat... or nature reserves such as Pu Luong (Thanh Hoa), Son Tra (Da Nang)...
+Responsible tourism with nature has been formed in many national parks, such as: Cuc Phuong, Phu Quoc, Cat Tien, Nui Chua, Cat Ba, Ba Be, Yok Don, Pu Mat... or nature reserves such as Pu Luong (Thanh Hoa), Son Tra ( Da Nang )...
 On April 10, for the first time, Con Dao National Park (Ba Ria-Vung Tau) announced the opening of long-term nature conservation tours on small islands where sea turtles often come to lay eggs, including: Hon Bay Canh, Bai Duong, Hon Tai and Hon Cau.

-Director of the Management Board Nguyen Khac Pho said that, realizing the increasing trend of experiential tourism, living in the midst of nature and directly participating in the process of preserving natural ecosystems, Con Dao National Park has researched and carefully prepared to launch tours lasting from 5-10 days, with 10 tours expected in the summer of 2025.
+Director of the Management Board Nguyen Khac Pho said that, realizing the increasing trend of experiential tourism, living in the midst of nature and directly participating in the process of preserving natural ecosystems, Con Dao National Park has researched and carefully prepared to launch tours lasting from 5-10 days, with an expected 10 tours in the summer of 2025.

 Before the trip, visitors will be trained to understand the special ecosystem of Con Dao, about conservation principles and basic survival skills.
 Joining the tour, every day visitors will join the rangers to clean the beach, prepare stakes and signs to mark turtle nests, and clean the hatching holes.
 In the evening, they will join in patrolling and guarding the sea area where turtles lay eggs, helping to measure and move the egg nests to the hatching area, and releasing baby turtles back to the sea...